C.diff infection treated in a home environment

 - Please wash your hands for a minimum of 30 seconds upon entering the patient’s room, and after removing gloves — before leaving the room you are visiting, and please wash your hands upon re-entering before placing new gloves and new gown on.

-- Visit the Nurses Station prior to entering a patient’s isolation room to review the acute-care and long-term-care facility policies in place or to request personal protection equipment (gowns, gloves) if they are not available to the visitor.
+- Please visit the Nurses Station prior to entering a patient’s isolation room to review the acute-care and long-term-care facility policies in place or to request personal protection equipment (gowns, gloves) if they are not available to the visitor.

-with cleaning agent containing Chlorine Bleach.
-The CDC cleaning ratio 1:10 solution; 1 cup bleach to 9 cups of water and used on non-porous surfaces over ten minutes and mixed fresh daily for effective cleaning solution OR with a EPA Registered Sporicide/Disinfectant (i.e., Steriplex SD, Clorox Germicidal).
+cleaning ratio 1:10 solution; 1 cup bleach to 9 cups of water to be used on non-porous surfaces with solution remaining on surfaces for a minimum of ten minutes and mixed fresh daily for effective cleaning solution OR with a EPA Registered Sporicide/Disinfectant.

-Question: Do Clorox® Disinfecting Wipes contain bleach?
+Question: Do Clorox® Disinfecting Wipes sold in local grocery stores contain bleach?
 NO

-Clorox® Disinfecting Wipes, purchased at local markets, are made with a bleach-free formula that’s available in Fresh Scent, Lemon Fresh, Kitchen and Lavender scents so they leave a light, clean scent every time you wipe off a surface. * The “Disinfecting” wipes are beneficial addressing other germs but will NOT kill C Diff Spores *
+Clorox® Disinfecting Wipes, purchased at local markets, are made with a bleach-free formula that’s available in Fresh Scent, Lemon Fresh, Kitchen and Lavender scents so they leave a light, clean scent every time you wipe off a surface. * The “Disinfecting” wipes are beneficial addressing other germs but this product is not EPA registered to eliminate and kill C diff Spores

 What do I need to do when I go home from the hospital?